IFAFMultiLA/learnrextra_testapp/README.md

-# Tutorial content examples for *adapativelearnr*
+# Tutorial content examples for *learnrextra*

 Markus Konrad <markus.konrad@htw-berlin.de>, June 2023

 ## Description

-This application is for showing and testing features of the [adaptivelearnr](https://github.com/IFAFMultiLA/adaptivelearnr) package, especially in terms of tracking and communication with the web API.
+This application is for showing and testing features of the [learnrextra](https://github.com/IFAFMultiLA/learnrextra) package, especially in terms of tracking and communication with the web API.

 ## Installation

 1. install the [renv](https://rstudio.github.io/renv/index.html) package
-2. clone the main branch of the [adaptivelearnr repository](https://github.com/IFAFMultiLA/adaptivelearnr) to the folder `../adaptivelearnr`
+2. clone the main branch of the [learnrextra repository](https://github.com/IFAFMultiLA/learnrextra) to the folder `../learnrextra`
 3. call `renv::restore()` to install all dependencies

 ## Local development